vswarte/alt-saves/README.md

 # Elden Ring alternative saves

 **A word of warning**: this mod has been tested as far as I can but mod loaders use wildly different approaches and timings for loading DLLs.
-Make sure to backup your save games because if this mod loads too late it might start writing to your vanilla save file.
+Make sure to back up your save games because if this mod loads too late it might start writing to your vanilla save file first.

 This mod has been extensively tested with [ModEngine2](https://github.com/soulsmods/ModEngine2).